seppedl/micro-bricks/DOCUMENTATION.md

 # Program Documentation

 ## Overview
 This program is a simple game implemented in MicroPython for the Raspberry Pi Pico with a Pico-LCD-1.14 display.
-The game involves controlling a character to avoid obstacles and score points.
+The game involves controlling a paddle to acontrol a ball to break a brick wall and score points.
 The program includes a splash screen, game over screen, and a main game loop.

 ## Framebuffer
-The program use framebuffer to draw the game graphics.
+The program uses a framebuffer to draw the game graphics.
 The framebuffer is a 2D array that represents the pixels on the display.
-The program uses the `framebuf` module to create and manipulate the framebuffer.
+The program uses the micropyhton `framebuf` module to create and manipulate the framebuffer.
 The framebuffer is then copied to the display using the `blit` method.

 ## Multithreading